 Inside the temple complex on the left side of the gopuram towards the south is a huge 42 feet high pillar carved out of a single stone called Deepastambha.

 It is also called an antigravity pillar.
 It is standing on its own weight on a raised platform without any support.
 The base of the pillar towards the north is little raised resulting in a gap between the platform and the pillar.
 A piece of paper can easily pass through the gap.
 An outstanding example of skilled and amazing craftsmanship.

 As per our local guide, there used to be a staircase around the pillar, used as support for lighting the deepam or the lamps.
 Now people are not allowed to climb on the platform or to go near the pillar.

 Kappe Chennigaraya Temple

-This temple in the south is considered as the blueprint of the main temple.
+This temple in the south is considered the blueprint of the main temple.
 It was built by Shantala Devi, the queen of King Vishnuvardhan.
 There is an impressive Murti of Lord Vishnu as Chennigaraya.
-It was installed at the same time when the Keshava idol in the main shrine.
+It was installed at the same time as the Keshava idol in the main shrine.
 The temple has two sanctums – one for Kappe Chennigaraya and the other for Venugopal.
 There are sculptures of other deities like Ganesha, Saraswati, Durga, and Lakshmi Narayana.

 The Murti in the sanctum has a legend associated with it.
 It is said that a famous sculptor called Jakanachari from Kaidala or Kridapura village was given the responsibility of sculpting the shrine of this temple.
 His son named Dankanachari came to Belur searching for his father as he had not seen him for years.